Refinance rates with Laurel Road start at 1.89%.

-Can you release a cosigner after refinancing student loans?
+Releasing a cosigner after refinancing student loans

 Considering the risks a cosigner takes on, some student loan refinancing companies have options in place to allow primary borrowers to eventually release their cosigners.

-It’s also important to note that even the banks that do allow discharging of the cosigner still require the primary borrower to initiate the process.
+It’s also important to note that even the banks that do allow discharging of the cosigner may still require the primary borrower to initiate the process.